NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints

-In dialogue responses generation for hotel and restaurant information systems \cite{wen-etal-2016-multi}, we generate a natural language response given a query type (e.g., informing or querying) and list of facts to convey (e.g., a hotel’s name and address).
+In dialogue responses generation for hotel and restaurant information systems \cite{wen-etal-2016-multi}, we generate a natural language response given a query type (e.g., informing or querying) and a list of facts to convey (e.g., a hotel’s name and address).

 \paragraph{Problem Formulation} The input is query type, unordered set of facts $F = \{f_1, ..., f_{|F|}\}$, where each $f_i$ contains attribute and value (i.e. accepts\_credit\_cards=``yes'', name=``red victorian bed breakfast'').
-The expected output is a dialogue responses $y \in \mathcal{Y}$ containing given information.
+The expected output is a dialogue responses $\textbf{y} \in \mathcal{Y}$ containing given information.

-The lexical constraint here is that all given facts $f_i$ must be included in responses $y$ in proper natural language form $f^N_i$.
+The lexical constraint here is that all given facts $f_i$ must be included in responses $\textbf{y}$ in proper natural language form $f^N_i$.
 We use a very simple template to turn $f_i$ to natural language form $f^N_i$. (i.e. the natural language form for accepts\_credit\_cards=``no'' is ``doesn't accept credit cards'').
-Formally,

-\paragraph{Dataset} We used the hotel and restaurant dialogue system corpus and the same train-development-test split from \cite{wen-etal-2016-multi}.
-There are 8 query types and 12 types of attributes.
+Formally, \paragraph{Dataset, Approach and Baseline} We use the hotel and restaurant dialogue system corpus and the same train-dev-test split from \cite{wen-etal-2016-multi}.
+There are 8 query types and 12 attribute types.

-\paragraph{Approach and Baseline} The standard paradigm for dialogue generation is to consider it as a conditional sentence generation task and finetune a seq2seq model.
-While this pipeline work effectively with existing data, but once we have new user queries with new query types or new attributes, the seq2seq model would not be able to generate plausible response.
-The situation can happen frequently with a dialogue response generation system in application.
+The standard paradigm for dialogue generation is to consider it as a conditional sentence generation task and finetune a seq2seq model.
+While this pipeline works effectively with existing data, but once we have user queries with new query types or new attribute types, the seq2seq model would not be able to generate plausible responses.
+The situation can happen frequently with a dialogue generation system in application.
 Thus, we are interested in zero-shot dialogue generation.
-We give a hand-crafted initial prompt to a pre-trained LM based on the query type and apply \textsc{NeuroLogic Decoding} to force given facts include in generation.
+We give a hand-crafted initial prompt to a pre-trained LM based on the query type and apply \textsc{NeuroLogic Decoding} to force given facts to include in generation.
 The pre-trained LM we use here is GPT2 \cite{radford2019language}.